Expert Cataract Surgery in St. Louis

 Cataract Surgery

-2. After applying the local anesthetic, a very small incision is made manually or with a laser at the junction of the white and colored parts of the eye.
-This incision is so small it seals without sutures in 99% of cases.
+Next, a tiny incision is made manually or with a laser at the junction of the white and colored parts of the eye.
+Laser cataract surgery uses a micro-incision that seals without sutures in most cases.
+A sophisticated ultrasound vacuum removes the clouded cataract from its transparent membrane sac, called the capsule.

-Nearsightedness, farsightedness, astigmatism, and presbyopia can be corrected at the same time the cataract is removed, which can significantly reduce or sometimes eliminate the need for distance glasses.
+An intraocular lens or IOL is inserted into the empty capsule, providing a clear pathway for light.
+The implant is individually calibrated to your eye’s prescription.
+Nearsightedness, farsightedness, astigmatism, and presbyopia can be corrected simultaneously when the cataract is removed.
+This process can significantly reduce or sometimes eliminate the need for distance glasses.

 For about a month after cataract surgery, it is normal to experience the following: